 D.C.
 Legal Ages Laws

-|Contracts for Minors||Common law rule that minors cannot be charged or held to a debt unless promise made in writing and signed. (§ 28-3505).|
+|Under § 28-3505, a minor cannot be charged or held to a debt, unless the promise was made in writing.

 Related Resources for Legal Ages Laws